RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 Before we get to a list of troubleshooting steps, lets first enumerate a few known reasons why this error happens:

-1. If you just installed the .NET SDK --
+1. If you very recently installed the .NET SDK --
    * If you had Visual Studio Code open at the time you installed the .NET SDK, and you haven't restarted it, you should do so.
    * On Windows, on some machines, environment variable changes don't immediately take effect.
 Restart your computer to see if that resolves this problem.
 2. If the .NET SDK was installed through Linux Snap - see [Linux Snap instructions](#linux-snap-instructions)